 Wigner also thought philosophically about physics and its relationship to mathematics.
 His essay The unreasonable effectiveness of mathematics in the natural sciences has become proverbial.
 His thought experiment Wigner’s friend represents a subjectivist interpretation of quantum mechanics.
 Near the end of his life, Wigner’s thoughts turned more philosophical.
 He became interested in the Vedanta philosophy of Hinduism, particularly its ideas of the universe as an all pervading consciousness.
 Eugene Wigner died in Princeton on January 1, 1995.

-At yovisto academic video search, you may enjoy a short video lecture by Tyler DeWitt on the ‘Atomic Structure: Discovery of the Neutron‘
+Tyler DeWitt on the ‘Atomic Structure: Discovery of the Neutron‘

 References and Further Reading: